-Table 3 below reports the marginal effects of β post mean and γ post mean on various household financial related data like debt repayment, gross lending, net lending etc. In detail, βs captures the autoregression effect, that is the persistence of returns in Equation (1).
-We also report the γs that are part of the Γ vector from Equations (2) and (3) and capture the impact of COVID-19 on household financial data.
-There is strong statistical significance across all marginal effects.
-In terms of magnitude the autoregression effect of stock market returns on debt repayment and net consumer credit is very low, implying low economic significance.
+In detail, the βs capture the autoregression effect, that is the persistence of returns in Equation (1).
+We also report the γs that are part of the Γ vector from Equations (2) and (3) and capture the impact of COVID-19 variables on household financial data.
+The results in Table 3 show that there is strong economic and statistical significance across all marginal effects.
+In terms of magnitude the autoregression effect of stock market returns on household debt repayments is very low, implying that a shock in equity returns will be transitory and last for a short time.